excellalabs/gitfundamentals/README.md

 **History Tracking**: Maintains a history of changes, providing insight into what was changed, who changed it, and why.

 ## GIT Use Cases
-1. Adding a New Feature (Chapter in our case) https://github.com/excellaco/gitfundamentals/pull/1
+1. Adding a New Feature (Chapter in our case) - https://github.com/excellaco/gitfundamentals/pull/1
-3. Fixing a Bug (Fixing a typo in chapter #3)
+3. Fixing a Bug (Fixing a typo in chapter #3) -
-4. Submit an addition to chapter #2
+4. Submit an addition to chapter #2 -
-5. Rebase long standing branch
+5. Rebase long standing branch with main -
-6. Live - Adding some new lines to an existing Feature that was also updated by someone else (merge conflicts)
+6. Merge conflict while adding addition to chapter #2 -